 We recommend the MiniDSP Umik 1, which is a usb microphone so no need for a preamplifier.
 This mic gets two individual calibration files, one at 0° and one at 90°.
 But other calibrated mic can do the job.
 Even better if you get a random incidence response for your microphone.

 Preferably use the mic vertically and upload the 90° cal file.
 Ideally the right calibration would be for random incidence but more often you only get 0° and 90° responses.
-With a Umik the random incidence that is nearly 3dB higher at 20kHz than the 90° response.
+With a Umik the random incidence is nearly 3dB higher at 20kHz than the 90° response.
 It means that if you use the 90° calibration, you are a bit over-correcting and the real response of your loudspeakers is about 1dB lower at 10kHz and 3dB lower at 20kHz.
-See hereunder corresonding graph from IEC standards.
-You can see examples on measurement microphone websites such as GRAS or Bruel&Kjaer.
+See hereunder corresponding graph from IEC standards.
+You can see some examples on measurement mics websites such as GRAS or Bruel&Kjaer.

 One type of measurement may be spoiled by cheap microphones : because some microphones have have quite a high intrinsic noise, the distortions figures may be hidden into the mic noise floor.
 This can be improved if measuring at a higher sound level (but be careful with your ears and louspeakers).